dcayll/dcayll.github.io/_posts/2022-10-23-Echeveria-Succulent-timelapse.md

 ---
-title: "Flowering succulent"
+title: "Echeveria Succulent Timelapse"
-excerpt: "the making of a time lapse of a flowering succulent"
+excerpt: "The making of a time lapse of the growth of an Echeveria Succulent from a single leaf."
 header:
   image: /assets/images/foo-bar-identity.jpg #put gif here
   teaser: /assets/images/foo-bar-identity-th.jpg